MAKING MORE WiTH LESS

 3F BIO’s purpose is to tackle the combined issues of feeding a growing global population and the unsustainable impact of traditional protein farming.

 In nature, the smaller the organism, the more rapid and more efficient the protein development.
 That’s why we’ve looked away from the production of protein for human consumption by farming large animals.
-By taking this idea to its natural conclusion and harnessing the protein-producing power of the smallest organisms on the planet it enables us to create more, with less… as it turns out, a lot more.
+We take the protein-producing power of the smallest organisms on the planet which enables us to create more, with less… as it turns out, a lot more.

 Our business model is to work collaboratively, supplying a B2B ingredient to access the full extent of the market.

 Our vision is to produce 1M tonnes cumulatively by 2030, but we see potential to scale to 10’s of millions of tonnes per annum leveraging existing industrial infrastructure and economic advantage.

 Sustainable protein could sound too good to be true, but based on the economic advantages from resource efficiency it is more accurate to see this as the future of food, achievable today and with the ability to scale for tomorrow.

 During my industrial career, managing manufacturing technology development, I have always been interested in the concept of systems thinking.
 Bringing together innovation from different sources led to the creation of 3F BIO.